dreshetnyak/AudioCat/README.md

 <details>
 <summary>Previous versions</summary>

+### AudioCat 5.0.0
+Chapters generator has been completely re-done.<br>
+Added opus format support.<br>
+Multiple code bug fixes.

 ### AudioCat 5.0.0.alpha3
 Bug.
-Chapter generation template initial value was not set.
+Chapter generation template initial value was not set.<br>
 Bug.
-Chapters edit text to trim type is not selected by default.
+Chapters edit text to trim type is not selected by default.<br>
 Bug.
 Chapters generator existing tags and its options was shown even if there are no tags; same for existing chapters.

 ### AudioCat 5.0.0.alpha2
 Bug.
-AsParallel was used incorrectly when remuxing files, there was no parallelism.
+AsParallel was used incorrectly when remuxing files, there was no parallelism.<br>
 Fix.
-Now clean up after the concatenation is done in parallel.
+Now clean up after the concatenation is done in parallel.<br>
 New.
-Added the start number and format for template chapters generator.
+Added the start number and format for template chapters generator.<br>
 Fix.
 The chapter generator button renamed to 'Apply'.

 ### AudioCat 5.0.0.alpha1
 New.
 Input tags and chapters are now immutable, output tags and chapters are now on a separate tab.<br>
 Bug.
 When providing a folder(s) in command line the app fails to add files.<br>
 New.
 When selecting tags the tags selection button now briefly lits to indicate that the tags has been copied.<br>
 New.
-Replaced the tags and cover image selection icons.
+Replaced the tags and cover image selection icons.<br>
 New.
 Now output chapters encoding can be fixed by using a popup menu.

 ### AudioCat 4.0.0